bmedici/rest-ftp-daemon/README.md

 * Remote supported protocols: FTP and FTPs
 * Allow main file transfer protocols: sFTP, FTPs / FTPes
 * Automatically clean-up jobs after a configurable amount of time (failed, finished)
+* Current bitrate on the last blocks chunk updated in the job attributes
+* Global bitrate on the whole file transfer is re-computed after the transfer finishes

 Expected features in a short-time range :